futape/gustav/GvBlock-definition.md

 ##The closing sequence

-The closing sequence looks very similar to the opening sequence.
+The closing sequence looks very similar to the [opening sequence](#the-opening-sequence).

     -----END GV BLOCK-----

-Like the opening sequence it takes up a whole line and, if not the last content of the file, is ended by a newline character.
+Like the opening sequence it takes up a whole line and, if not the last content of the file, is ended by a linebreak.
 The only thing that may precede the end of the line is a closing multiline comment (`*/`).

 ##The GvBlock body

-The body of a GvBlock contains the meta and processor information of the source file.
-One line defines a single property.
+The body of a GvBlock contains the meta and processor information of the [source file](Source-files).
+One line defines a single property aka. [*option*](GvBlock-options).
 Empty lines or lines containing whitespaces only are ignored.
 A property's name is separated from the property's value by a `:`.
 Whitespaces before and after the name and the value are removed.
 If a line contains multiple `:`s, only the first one has a special meaning.
 Properties without a value (i.e. lines without a `:`) are allowed, too.
 Such properties are called *boolean options*.
-For information on how those properties are processed, see below.
-The lines are separated by a linebreaks.
+The lines are separated by linebreaks.
 The most properties' values are taken literally, but there are some exceptions.
-For more information have a look at *GvBlock option processing* and *GvBlock templating*.
+For more information have a look at [*GvBlock option processing*](GvBlock-option-processing) and [*GvBlock templating*](GvBlock-option-templating).
 Properties with invalid names are ignored.
 Those are:

 +   `!`